-Division of Student Affairs > Support Services > Health & Wellness > Health Equity and Inclusion
+Division of Student Affairs > Student Services > Health & Wellness > Health Equity and Inclusion

 Health Promotion and Wellness (HPW) stands in solidarity with all those who seek justice for the deaths of Ahmaud Arbery, Breonna Taylor, Sean Reed, George Floyd, Tony McDade and countless more Black persons and persons of color; and for the institutionalized racism and centuries of violence, hate, and discrimination that we have witnessed throughout the years.